logo2

 Sanborn map - Dec 1897

-Interestingly, the 1897 directory also located Isaac Lantto at the same address.
-He was a barber, but also proprietor of Red Jacket Bottling Works.
-In Jul 1898, Kemp sold the bottling works to R. T. Harvey of Calumet Bottling Works / Harvey Bottling Works, who moved it to Laurium and became the longest lived pop company in the Copper Country.
+The newspaper announced on 07 Oct 1897 that the firm of Kemp & Roberts, pop manufacturers, was dissolved (5).
+Kemp planned to continue the business at the old stand, and Roberts was no longer responsible for any debts or payments for the firm (5).
+In Jul 1898, Kemp sold the bottling works to R. T. Harvey (7) of Calumet Bottling Works / Harvey Bottling Works, who moved it to Laurium (13) and became the longest lived pop company in the Copper Country (14).

 By 1900, Kemp had moved to Hancock and was a wood chopper, and Roberts had moved to Franklin and was a miner (4).
 Kemp was in Stanton Township "clearing land" on the 1910 U.S. Federal Census (9).
 He was said to be "of Toivola" in Jun 1904 (12).
 He was then a farmer on the 1920 and 1940 censuses, still in Stanton Township (10,11).
 He died on 15 Aug 1950 at the age of 82 in Stanton Township (8).